Gotti47/RSSReaderLibrary/README.md

 This library comes in two flavours; the Android specific that uses HttpURLConnection to make Http connections,the Java variant gets an InputStream directly from a URL object.

+To use this library,create an instance of RSSFeedReader passing a link to your RSS feed in the constructor. invoke the instance method RSSFeedReader.getRSSFeedItems() to get an ArrayList of RSSFeedItem.

+`RSSFeedReader reader = new RSSFeedReader("http://tomyrssfeed.xml");
+ ArrayList<RSSFeedItem> items = reader.getRSSFeedItems();
+`

+Use respective getters from RSSFeedItem to retrieve individual values of instance fields.
+Use RSSFeedItem.tostring() instance method to get one String of all values.

+Use the RSS items in a for loop like this

+`
+for(RSSFeedItem item : items){
+System.out.println(item.toString());
+}
+`